MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/post-publish/app-growth/gain-traction.md

 <details>
 <summary>Microsoft 365 Certification to make Teams app enterprise-ready</summary>

-The Microsoft 365 Certification is designed to show customers that your collaborative app has been vetted against controls derived from leading industry-standard frameworks.
+The Microsoft 365 Certification is designed to show customers that your collaborative app is vetted against controls derived from leading industry-standard frameworks.
 It also showcases that strong security, privacy, and compliance practices are in place to protect customer data when the app is in use.
 Since most Teams customers are large enterprises, having your app Microsoft 365 certified helps in building trust with the IT admins.

 For more information, see [Microsoft 365 certification](/microsoftteams/overview-of-app-certification#microsoft-365-certification).